Back to the blog

 Are Gambits Refuted at the Top Level?
 The Truth About Sacrificial Chess in Modern Elite Play

-• The current status of gambits in 2700+ chess
+• The state of affairs for gambits in supersweet 2700+ meta chess

-• The future of sacrificial chess at the highest level
+• The future of sacrificial chess at the top level

 Are Gambits Refuted at the Top Level?
 The Truth About Sacrificial Chess in Modern Elite Play